Drakonis96/whispad/README.md

 2. **Configure**: In "Config" → Select "SenseVoice" as your transcription provider
 3. **Customize**: Enable/disable emotion detection and audio event detection as needed
 4. **Transcribe**: Record audio and get enhanced transcriptions with emotional context
+5. **Real-Time Streaming**: When streaming is enabled in the configuration, SenseVoice transcribes audio chunks every few seconds so you see text while still recording

 ### Supported Languages
 - **Chinese**: Mandarin (zh), Cantonese (yue)